Gauteab/talon-tree-sitter-service/README.md

 # Installation

-Start by cloning this repository into your Talon user directory (`~/.talon/user`) and make sure you have the following programs installed:
+Start by making sure you have the following programs installed:
-- npm
-- node@12
+- node@12 + npm (install using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating))
 - vim (>= 8.0) / nvim

-It is recommended that you install node and npm via [nvm](https://github.com/nvm-sh/nvm#installing-and-updating).
+If you are on Linux/Max, clone this repository into your Talon user directory (`~/.talon/user`).
+If you are on Windows, clone the repo into you home directory (in WSL) and move the `talon` directory into your scripts folder (`/mnt/c/Users/<USERNAME>/AppData/Roaming/talon/user`).

 If you are new to Vim, create a file called `.vimrc` in your home directory and add the following line:
 ```vim